ruedoux/SGT/README.md

 How to use
 -----

+**Disclaimer**:
-<span style="color:red">Disclaimer:</span> Everything for this repo on visual side is done for 4.1.1 (latest) version.
-If you want to use this addon for older versions some minor setup could be needed (look end of readme).
+*Everything for this repo on visual side is done for 4.1.1 (latest) version.
+If you want to use this addon for older versions some minor setup could be needed (look end of readme).*

 Add `[SimpleTestClass]` attribute to your testing class and `[SimpleTestMethod]` attribute to test methods.